rubenwardy/minetest_modding_book/_en/map/environment.md

 unselectable placeholder node.
 Empty space is full of *air* nodes, an invisible node you can walk through.

-Loaded map blocks are often refered to as *active blocks*.
+Loaded map blocks are often referred to as *active blocks*.
 Active Blocks can be read from or written to by mods or players, have active entities.
 The Engine also performs operations on the map, such as performing liquid physics.